troycaselli/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  -React is a JS library created by Facebook.
+This library is intended to make DOM manipulation more efficient and swift, particularly for large scale projects and websites that experience lots of user interaction.

-1. Describe component state.
+2. Describe component state.
+  -Components, simply put, are reusuable functions that inject HTML into the DOM.
+Component state is data within the scope of the component that may be altered and cause changes in the appearance of the component's presentation of the HTML.

-1. Describe props.
+3. Describe props.
+  -Props are properties or arguments passed into components (functions) so that the function can access relevant information in order to execute and cause DOM manipulation.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  -Side effects are located within components and are usually run after the first rendering (and often after other changes) of the function.
+They affect things outside the scope of the function that they are in.
+Side effects may be synced with certain props or variables by including a dependency array as the second argument received by useEffect.
+When whatever (if anything) is inside the dependency array changes, the useEffect will run again.